Sample Efficiency of Data Augmentation Consistency Regularization: Introduction

-We answer both questions affirmatively.
-We show that DAC is intrinsically more efficient than DA-ERM with a simple and novel analysis for linear regression and present a new theoretical framework for analyzing DAC.
-Our framework casts DAC as a way to reduce function class complexity, which immediately connects to the well-established theory on generalization and gives rise to a generalization bound for DAC under a general bounded loss function.
-Using this framework, we further provide generalization bounds under consistency regularization for non-linear models like two-layer neural networks and DNN-based classifiers with expansion-based augmentations.
+We answer the question affirmatively.
+We show that DAC is intrinsically more efficient than DA-ERM with a simple and novel analysis for linear regression under label invariant augmentations.
+We then extend the analysis to misspecified augmentations (i.e., those that change the labels).
+We further provide generalization bounds under consistency regularization for non-linear models like two-layer neural networks and DNN-based classifiers with expansion-based augmentations.
+Intuitively, we show DAC is better than DA-ERM in the following sense: 1) DAC enforces stronger invariance in the learned models, yielding smaller estimation error; and 2) DAC better tolerates mis-specified augmentations and incurs smaller approximation error.
+Our theoretical findings can also explain and guide some technical choices, e.g. why we can use stronger augmentation in consistency regularization but only weaker augmentation when creating pseudo-labels~\citep{sohn2020fixmatch}.

-As summary, our \textbf{main contributions} are: \begin{itemize} \item \textbf{Theoretical comparisons between DAC and DA-ERM.} We first present a simple and novel result for linear regression, which shows that DAC yields a strictly smaller generalization error than DA-ERM with the same augmented data.
-When data augmentation incurs small misspecification in their labels, we demonstrate how DAC can better handle it with the flexibility of hyper-parameter tuning. \item \textbf{A statistical framework for analyzing consistency regularization.} We derived the generalization bound of consistency regularization under linear regression, logistic regression, two-layer neural networks, and classification with expansion-based augmentations.
-They are unified as a general statistical framework that applies more broadly. \item \textbf{Empirical comparisons between DAC and DA-ERM.} We perform experiments that make a clean and apples-to-apples comparison (i.e., with no extra modeling or data tweaks) between consistency regularization and ERM using CIFAR-100 and WideResNet.
-Our empirical results demonstrate the superior efficacy of consistency regularization. \end{itemize}
+Specifically, our \textbf{main contributions} are: \begin{itemize} \item \textbf{Theoretical comparisons between DAC and DA-ERM.} We first present a simple and novel result for linear regression, which shows that DAC yields a strictly smaller generalization error than DA-ERM using the same augmented data.
+Further, we demonstrate that with with the flexibility of hyper-parameter tuning, DAC can better handle data augmentation with small misspecification in the labels. \item \textbf{Extended analysis for non-linear models.} We derive generalization bounds for DAC under two-layer neural networks, and classification with expansion-based augmentations. \item \textbf{Empirical comparisons between DAC and DA-ERM.} We perform experiments that make a clean and apples-to-apples comparison (i.e., with no extra modeling or data tweaks) between DAC and DA-ERM using CIFAR-100 and WideResNet.
+Our empirical results demonstrate the superior efficacy of DAC. \end{itemize}